rafabene/devops-demo/swarm/Readme.md

 ## Running the images

 1. Create the Swarm nodes - This script creates a Swarm Cluster with Multi hosting network enabled.

   Execute:

       ./swarm-create.sh

-2. Connect on cluster
+2. Connect on cluster.

   Execute: